 The third most common cannabinoid is CBN, which is more or less a byproduct of the chemical breakdown of THC.
 CBN lacks the strong psychoactive and medicinal qualities of THC and is usually found in degraded or poorly-preserved marijuana.

 Although cannabinoids get all the press, marijuana does contain over 100 terpenoids (wiki) which are aromatic chemicals that can also be found in pine trees, citrus flora, and other odoriferous plants.
 Terpenoids produce the unique aroma and flavor of marijuana, but many researchers believe that terpenoids might have significant medicinal effects.
 In comparison to the cannabinoids, little is really known about terpenoids in cannabis.
 You’ll find more information about them in the Growing Medical Marijuana section

 Cannabis also has over 20 flavonoids which are chemicals common to most plant life.
 Some flavonoids (known as cannaflavins) are exclusive to cannabis.
 Most flavonoids are considered to have anti-inflammatory and antioxidant properties and could help prevent cancer and other major diseases.

 Marijuana-using veterans have reported different highs and medical effects for different types of cannabis.
 This effect is largely produced by the different chemical concentrations of cannabinoids, terpenoids, and flavonoids in every different type of marijuana.

 Want to grow start growing your own medical marijuana?
 Check out my marijuana seedshop for a wide selection of top-quality seeds.
-We ship to the United States, Canada, and number of other countries.
+We ship to the United States, Australia and number of other countries.